ssiwan/KARMA/README.md

 Applying our process for defining [Technical Strategy](https://github.com/StanfieldSystems/KARMA/wiki/Define_Technical_Strategy) we based the technical approach for the KARMA prototype on our established [Work Environment Standards](https://github.com/StanfieldSystems/KARMA/wiki/Work_Environment_Standards) and [Technical Architecture](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture).

-All technologies and platforms used to create and run the prototype are openly licensed and free of charge _(RFI Requirement t)_.
+All technologies and platforms used to create and run the prototype are openly licensed and free of charge _(Requirement t)_.
 (Note:  Amazon Web Services and Atlassian Cloud Services to incur minimal hosting costs.)

 #### Version Control and Configuration Management
-_(RFI Requirement e, p)_
+_(Requirement e, p)_

 All application code files, including database scripts, are stored and managed in this [**GitHub**](https://github.com/StanfieldSystems/KARMA) version control repository.